RandomGamingDev/WebGL2FBO/README.md

 There are the `Framebuffer` and `Renderbuffer` classes which can be used alongside regular WebGL code or with libraries that can interface with regular WebGL code (this includes a library that I made for WebGL2 textures that I recommend you use when using this library here's the [link](https://github.com/RandomGamingDev/WebGL2Tex))

+In order to properly render to the buffer's dimensions use `gl.viewport` in order to set the proper viewport and then set it back.

 Check the code and the WebGL documentation for the parameters needed.

 To use this library you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/WebGL2FBO/fbo.js in your HTML file!
 If you want to you can also just download the file and include it in your HTML file that way.